The height of a horse is usually measured in hands instead of in ... | Pearson+ Channels

 Play a video:

-Hey everyone, we're told if we express a cat's height and finger measurements rather than feet where one ft equals 2.67 fingers, what is the volume and cubic inches of a three by 2.8 by 1. fingers, rectangular prism first.
-Let's go ahead and determine the volume of our rectangular prism.
-Now we know our volume will be equal to r length times are with times our height.
-So plugging in these values, we get 3 2.8 times, 1.2 Which gets us to a volume of 10.08 cubic fingers.
-Since each of our values had a unit of fingers.
-Now, we want to go ahead and use our dimensional analysis here and convert our 10.08 cubic fingers into cubic inches.
-First we want to convert our cubic fingers into cubic feet.
-So we were told that we had 2.67 fingers per one ft.
-And since we are in cubic fingers we have to cube each of these values.
-Next we know that per one ft We will have 12".
-And again, since we do want our answer to be in cubic inches, we will cube each of these values in order to get that final unit.
-So when we calculate this out and cancel out our units, we end up with a total of 915 cubic inches, Which we can further simplify into nine times 10 squared cubic inches.
-Now, I hope that made sense and let us know if you have any questions
+Hey, everyone were asked if we express a cat's height and finger measurements rather than feet where one ft equals 2.67 fingers, what is the height and inches of a 3.5 finger cat?
+Now, essentially our pathway here is going to be from our finger into our foot and lastly into inches.
+So using our dimensional analysis will start off with 3. fingers and we were told that we had 2. fingers per one fine.
+Using our conversion factors, we know that one ft contains 12 inches.
+So when we calculate this out and cancel out our units, we end up with a total of 16" and this will be our final answer.
+Now, I hope that made sense and let us know if you have any questions.